 World Book Day falls on March 4th and is a great opportunity to celebrate writers, readers, and (of course) books!
 Many have found reading a valuable tool during this past year, and rebooting your reading habit in lockdown can be a helpful way to manage mental health.

 Books offer a myriad of benefits, and reading for pleasure is at the very heart of World Book Day.
-While this year's celebrations probably will look a bit different due to lockdown, here are 5 great ways to celebrate World Book Day from home:
+Here are 5 great ways to celebrate World Book Day from home:

 1. Pass a book along